vippsas/vipps-partner/partner-documentation-template.md

 For information about API keys, see
 [Common topics: API keys](https://developer.vippsmobilepay.com/docs/common-topics/api-keys).

-## Configuration of Vipps on our (the partner) side
+## Configuration of Vipps MobilePay on our (the partner) side

-ℹ️ Describe *in detail* how to configure Vipps, with screenshots, etc.
+ℹ️ Describe *in detail* how to configure Vipps MobilePay, with screenshots, etc.
 Link to
 [Getting Started](https://developer.vippsmobilepay.com/docs/getting-started)
 if relevant.